alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 # Collapse All Folders in Apple Notes

 ## Intro
 macOS Tahoe has a bug where Apple Notes expands every folder and subfolder in the sidebar on every launch.
 Apple hasn't fixed it as of macOS 26.5 (May 2026).
-This Apple Shortcut collapses them all back in one click.
+I have not been able to find a ready-to-use solution.
+So I made this Apple Shortcut, that collapses all folders back in one click.

 Some of the Apple Community threads confirming the bug:
 - [Apple Notes expands all folders on launch](https://discussions.apple.com/thread/256216467)